 “The first key finding is that upon initial request for treatment, approximately one in four patients are denied,” said Dr. Albert Do, internal medicine resident and co-first author with Yash Mittal, M.D.
 “That proportion is surprising.”

-The researchers also found that certain subsets of patients were more likely to receive initial approval, including those with advanced liver disease such as cirrhosis and those on public insurance, either Medicare or Medicaid.
+The researchers also found that certain subsets of patients were more likely to receive initial approval, including those with advanced liver diseases such as cirrhosis and those on public insurance, either Medicare or Medicaid.
 “It is significant that factors beyond disease state and medical necessity now affect one’s likelihood of accessing HCV treatment,” said Mittal.

 While most patients in the study eventually received approval for treatment through the insurance appeals process, the delays are concerning, said Lim, as time is critical for patients on the verge of developing cirrhosis or liver failure.
 “It could make the difference for those who can be treated and remain stable long-term, versus those who have gone past the point of no return and will require liver transplantation or succumb to their illness,” he noted.